 Walking the labyrinth is a spiritual practice that can enrich the lives of our students, faculty, and staff as they have the opportunity to spend some time in the reflective quiet of the labyrinth.
 Walking the labyrinth can help you find clarity of mind and heart, release tension and mind clutter, and find your spiritual center out of which to return to your work and vocations energized and centered.

 The labyrinth is open for walking several times a month.
-For the most updated schedule of walking times, visit the Interfaith Chapel's Facebook page.
+See the schedule below for dates and times.

 Due to COVID-19, reservations are required.
 Call (585) 275-4321 or email URinterfaithchapel@rochester.edu to make a reservation.